nussjustin/dev.urandom.sh/content/posts/2022/10/19/mysql-in.md

 ]
 ```

-Using `JSON_TABLE` we can directly query this JSON, either from a row stored in
+Using `JSON_TABLE` we can directly query this JSON:.
-MySQL or directly from a query or parameter.

 ```sql
 SELECT * FROM JSON_TABLE(